All heil the rabbit-proof vest

 “All heil the rabbit-proof vest”

-There are hundreds, even thousands more examples just waiting to affirm those two obvious truths.
+There are hundreds, even thousands more examples just waiting to affirm that obvious truth.
 But we don’t really need to go over them.
-At this point, it’s more important to dig even further down and get to the real heart of the matter:
+At this point, it’s more important to dig even further down to get to the heart of the matter:

 Professor Albert Bandura calls it “selective moral disengagement.”
 I’m calling it a “rabbit-proof vest.”